mimiyin/Choreographic-Interventions/README.md

 - Calculating Velocity and Acceleration
 - Using Random and Noise
 - Simple math for mapping values
-- Working with Text
-- Working with Sound
+- Working with Video, Text, and Sound

 ###Resources
 - [Download Processing](https://www.processing.org/download/)